begemotv/begemotv/README.md

 Hi everyone!
 I'm junior front-end web developer and my main interest is React library.
 Have architectural degree and used to work in game development for 3 years.

-- 🔭 I’m currently working on ...
-Interactive Theatre and Skarb Platform projects (in full remote teams)
+- 🔭 I’m currently working full-time in Opinov8
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... v.avdyeyev@yahoo.com
 - ⚡ Interesting fact: ...
 I have master degree in Architecture